"None of the dead come back. But some stay".

 BIO

-Her practice focuses on helping individuals navigate grief, unresolved bonds with the dead, and spiritual disturbances that impact psychological and emotional well-being.
-Over the years, she has traveled extensively, assisting people in making sense of spiritual experiences, ancestral encounters, and unexplained phenomena.
-Her work has included spiritual clearings of homes affected by residual or intrusive energies, carried out using traditional, lineage-based methods.
+Natasha also works with individuals navigating grief, ancestral disturbance, unresolved bonds with the dead, spiritual confusion, and unexplained experiences that affect emotional and psychological well-being.
+Over the years, she has traveled extensively, assisting people in making sense of spiritual encounters, ancestral presences, and disturbances within homes or personal lives, using traditional, lineage-based methods.

 Private work related to these themes is conducted by request here